-While you can barbecue almost anything, it's not always easy to choose the right wine to accompany your grilled meats.
-Fortunately, Kokko provides you with the best wine pairings to know what to bring up from the cellar.
-Drink in moderation, of course!
+While you can cook almost anything on a barbecue, it's sometimes hard to be original when choosing a wine to go with your grilled food.
+Fortunately, Kokko gives you the best pairings so you know what to bring up from the cellar.
+To be drunk in moderation, of course!

 What to drink with beef?